 Kahn’s early career was dominated by residential projects.
 He then ventured into commercial buildings, added factories to his repertoire, whilst continuing to work on many grand homes throughout Metro Detroit, albeit in a more limited capacity.

 In 1894, whilst working as a draftsman for Mason and Rice, Kahn was part of the team who were asked to create the new offices for Hiram Walker and Sons in Windsor, Ontario.
 One year later, in 1895, at the age of 26, he founded the architectural firm of Albert Kahn Associates.
 In 1901 he had completed his first industrial project – the Boyer Machine Company in Detroit is the first industrial building attributed to Kahn.
 Source: The Legacy of Albert Kahn by W. Hawkins Ferry.

 In 1903 Kahn was hired to build a new automotive plant for the Packard Motor Company.
-A contemporary magazine at the time praised Kahn’s design as a new style of factory, bright, clean and cheerful.
+A contemporary magazine at the time praised Kahn’s design as a new style of a factory; bright, clean and cheerful.

 The first nine buildings of the plant were of conventional mill construction.
 Kahn, realized the system could be a fire hazard, and so for the design of building number 10 (in 1905) he switched to the system of reinforced concrete that his brother had perfected – the first of its kind in Detroit.
 ‘The “Kahn” system soon became established and popular throughout the country’.
 Source: The Legacy of Albert Kahn by W. Hawkins Ferry.